spaceoden/mpv-recs/README.md

 My recommendations for configuring [mpv media player](https://mpv.io/), set via an interactive bash script.

+My script and recommendations are for linux desktops running wayland (i.e. recent versions of GNOME or KDE).
+HDR and VRR support depend upon your hardware and desktop environment support.

 ## recommendations

 If you have low specs (i.e. a single-board computer or old laptop), set `profile=fast`.
 If you have high specs, set `profile=high-quality`.
 If you have mid specs, set neither.[^profile][^profile2]